Brysonreid/Audimus/README.md

 This repository stores the programs used for the raspberry Pi planned to be used as part of the Audimus Cubesat mission to control the onboard SDR.

-The raspberry Pi Zero 2W is running PiSDR v6.01 (Image obtained from https://github.com/luigifcruz/pisdr-image/releases)
+The raspberry Pi Zero 2W is running PiSDR v6.01 (Image obtained from https://github.com/luigifcruz/pisdr-image/releases) which comes with LimeSuite and GNUradio preinstalled.